woopakyi/Low-Light-Image-Enhancement/README.md

 2. Place the ZIP file in the project root directory.
 3. The notebook will automatically extract it to `lol_dataset/` (containing `our485/` for training and `eval15/` for testing).

-If already extracted, ensure the structure matches:
+After extraction, ensure the structure matches:
 - `lol_dataset/our485/low/` (485 low-light images)
 - `lol_dataset/our485/high/` (485 normal-light images)
 - `lol_dataset/eval15/low/` (15 low-light test images)